Automating Circuit Board Assembly

 Accurate and low cost circuit board assembly

-In today’s world of space conscious technology like flat-screen TVs, thin laptops and smart phones, the demand for space-saving printed circuit boards and system-on-a-chip (SOC) is on the rise.
-Assembling printed circuit boards requires repeatable performance, and extremely subtle precision is usually too expensive for educational and small business markets.
-Professor Harvey Silverman’s team at Brown University devised a solution to automate the process within a multi-axis circuit board assembly system and at a suitable cost for these areas.
+In today’s world of space-conscious technology like flat-screen TVs, thin laptops and smart phones, the demand for space-saving printed circuit boards and system-on-a-chip (SOC) is on the rise.
+Assembling printed circuit boards requires repeatable performance, and extremely subtle precision that is often too expensive for educational and small business markets.
+At Brown University, Professor Harvey Silverman’s team devised a multi-axis circuit board assembly system to automate the process while staying within a suitable cost.

-To accomplish the task of circuit board assembly, Professor Silverman needed a linear motion solution that could position tiny surface mount devices (SMD’s) such as capacitors and resistors of 0402 size (0.040 x 0.0240 inch) and accurately place them onto solder paste to adhere to the board.
-The tiny parts needed to be handled delicately and adjusted mid-operation to correct for misalignment.
-The final piece of the puzzle was finding a way to ensure all parts are in the right place.
+To accomplish the task of circuit board assembly, Professor Silverman needed a linear motion solution that could position tiny surface mount devices (SMD’s) such as capacitors and resistors of 0402 size (0.040 x 0.0240 inch), and accurately place them onto solder paste to adhere to the board.
+These tiny parts needed to be handled delicately, with the ability to adjust mid-operation to correct for misalignment.
+Finally, Professor Silverman needed to find a way to ensure all parts were in the right place.

 The PBC Linear solution

-PBC Linear implemented their ML series mini-actuator XYZ gantry controlled with a vision system for their solution.
-With a 28 x 32 mm profile, the compact mini-actuator was the optimal size for small-scale circuit board assembly.
+The ML series, mini-actuator XYZ gantry was controlled with a vision system.
+The compact, 28 x 32 mm profile of the mini-actuator offered the optimal size for small-scale circuit board assembly.
 In addition, the ML series is equipped with state-of-the-art components for accurate linear positioning.
 They include a ‘dove-tail’ style carriage comprising 14 plain bearing surfaces for high rigidity and smooth travel, single or dual external linear guide supports for enhanced stability, and a full line of accessories for use in multi-axis systems.